Skip to Main Content

 • A practical understanding of the dynamic business environment and successful adaptation to organizational and industry changes as a business professional and resource.

-The Bachelor of Business Administration (BBA) degree is offered in eight major fields: Accounting, Entrepreneurship, Finance, Hospitality Management, Management (behavioral management, general management), and Marketing.
+The Bachelor of Business Administration (BBA) degree is offered in five major fields: Accounting, Entrepreneurship, Finance, Management, and Marketing.
 Double majors are possible.
-A 33-credit-hour business core is required of all BBA candidates.
+A 37-credit-hour business core is required of all BBA candidates.
 Students are strongly encouraged to seek the advice of their academic advisor early in their program of study to develop a degree plan and ensure the correct sequencing of courses.

 BUSINESS CORE CLASSES

-All BBA students, regardless of their major field of study, are required to take the 33-credit-hour business core.
+All BBA students, regardless of their major field of study, are required to take the 37-credit-hour business core.
 These courses are foundational requisites to other higher-level courses in each area.

 Principles of Financial Accounting